DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-**Import a data structure from a session into the current one.** The structure to be imported is described by a string with the session number and the structure tag (`spec`, `lines`, `systs`) separated by a comma (e.g. `0,spec`, meaning "spectrum from session 0").
+**Import a data structure from a session into the current one.** The structure to be imported is described by a string with the session number and the structure tag (`spec`, `lines`, `systs`), separated by a comma (e.g. `0,spec`, meaning "spectrum from session 0").
 The imported structure is either replaced or appended to the corresponding one in the current session.

 ## Modify structures

 <table>
   <tbody>
     <tr>
-      <td style="vertical-align:top"><strong>Method</strong></td>
+      <td style="vertical-align:top;width:200px"><strong>Method</strong></td>
       <td style="vertical-align:top"><code>GUIPanelSession.struct_modify</code></td>
     </tr>
     <tr>